 Emissions from burning wood

 This is the issue that has been in the news since the Clean Air strategy 2019 was launched.
 Among other things this strategy looks at the emissions produced by different industries including wood and solid fuel burning stoves industry.
-The emissions need to be reduced in a number of categories including particulates, or dust particles.
-All stoves need to meet these Eco design criteria by 2022.
+Emissions had to be reduced in a number of categories including particulates, (or dust particles).
+All stoves had to meet Ecodesign criteria by 2022.

 Particulate matter is everything in the air that isn’t a gas, a suspension of particles which are solid, liquid or somewhere in between.
 It can come from natural sources such as pollen, sea spray and desert dust, and human made sources such as smoke from fires, soot from vehicle exhausts, dust from tyres and brakes, as well as emissions from industry.
 The following article by Hetas has further information.

-All Chilli Penguin Stoves are being re-designed to meet these emission reduction criteria.
-All of our 5kW stoves are already Eco design ready, the 8kW range is currently being re-designed.
+All of our 5kW – 7 kW stoves are Ecodesign stoves.
 The Chilli Billie will be the last stove to undergo the re design process.

 Good forestry management means investing in renewal, re growth and offering diverse eco-habitats.
 Source wood from well managed forests.